-Region Europe
+R Region Europe

-( Country Poland
+Country Poland

-Rank 36/180
+2019 CDI Rank 36/180

-2017 CPI Score 60
+2018 CPI Score 60

-The Law on Bribery Bribery of Domestic Officials In Poland, the giving and receiving of bribes (by providing, promising to provide or accepting bribes) in the public sector are crimes under the Penal Code.
+The Law on Bribery Bribery of Domestic Officials In Poland, the giving and receiving of bribes (by providing, promising to provide, or accepting bribes) in the public sector are crimes under the Penal Code.
 Offering a bribe: Providing or promising to provide a material or personal benefit to a person discharging a public function in connection with the discharge of such function (Art.
-229 Penal Code): • Material or personal benefit: 6 months to 8 years imprisonment (Art.
-229 §1 Penal Code). • Substantial material benefit: 2 to 12 years imprisonment (Art.
-229 §4 Penal Code). • Involves an act in violation of the law: 1 to 10 years imprisonment (Art.
-229 §3 Penal Code). • Less significant case: fine, limitation of liberty or up to 2 years imprisonment (Art.
+229 Penal Code): • Material or personal benefit: six months to eight years of imprisonment (Art.
+229 §1 Penal Code). • Substantial material benefit: two to 12 years' imprisonment (Art.
+229 §4 Penal Code). • Involves an act in violation of the law: one to 10 years' imprisonment (Art.
+229 §3 Penal Code). • Less significant case: fine, limitation of liberty or up to two years' imprisonment (Art.
 229 §2 Penal Code).
 Receiving a bribe: Accepting a material or personal benefit or a promise of such benefit in connection with the performance of a public function (Art.
-228 Penal Code): • Material or personal benefit: 6 months to 8 years imprisonment (Art.
-228 §1 Penal Code). • Substantial material benefit: 2 to 12 years imprisonment (Art.
-228 §5 Penal Code). • Involves an act in violation of the law: 1 to 10 years imprisonment (Art.
-228 §3 Penal Code). • Less significant case: fine, limitation of liberty or up to 2 years imprisonment (Art.
+228 Penal Code): • Material or personal benefit: six months to eight years of imprisonment (Art.
+228 §1 Penal Code). • Substantial material benefit: two to 12 years' imprisonment (Art.
+228 §5 Penal Code). • Involves an act in violation of the law: one to 10 years' imprisonment (Art.
+228 §3 Penal Code). • Less significant case: fine, limitation of liberty, or up to two years' imprisonment (Art.
 228 §2 Penal Code).
-Corporate liability: The Law on Liability of Collective Entities establishes corporate liability for bribery and sets forth a fine of PLN 1,000 to 5,000,000 with a limit of not more than 3 percent of revenue earned in the financial year in which the offense was committed.
+Corporate liability: The Law on Liability of Collective Entities establishes corporate liability for bribery and sets forth a fine of PLN 1,000 to 5 million with a limit of not more than 3% of revenue earned in the financial year in which the offense was committed.
 In practice, however, the law is rarely applied and often requires that the natural person who performed the actual act of bribery be convicted before the company may be found liable.
-According to court statistics, in 2016, two entities were found guilty under the Act and fines between PLN 1,000 and PLN 1,500 were imposed.
+According to court statistics, in 2017, 10 entities were found guilty under the Act and fines between PLN 1,000 and PLN 5,000 were imposed.

 Bribery of Foreign Officials The bribery of foreign officials is prohibited under the same articles of the Penal Code that criminalize bribery of domestic officials.
 In 2000, the Penal Code added provisions that prohibit bribery of "persons performing public functions in a foreign state or international organization": • Offering a bribe (Art.
 229 §5 Penal Code). • Receiving a bribe (Art.
 228 §6 Penal Code).

 Commercial Bribery Bribery in the private sector is prohibited under the Penal Code.
-Offering a bribe: Providing or promising to provide a material or personal benefit to a person in a managing position in an economic entity or in an employment relationship on any legal ground, in return for abusing the authority granted to him/her, or for not complying with an obligation which could cause material damage to the entity, or constitute an act of unfair competition or an unacceptable act of preference: 3 months to 5 years imprisonment (Art.
+Offering a bribe: Providing or promising to provide a material or personal benefit to a person in a managing position in an economic entity or in an employment relationship on any legal ground, in return for abusing the authority granted to him/her, or for not complying with an obligation which could cause material damage to the entity, or constitute an act of unfair competition or an unacceptable act of preference: three months to five years of imprisonment (Art.
 296a §2 Penal Code).
 Receiving a bribe: Abuse of legally or contractually granted, or corporate power to manage assets or business of an individual or an entity (Art.
 296 Penal Code):